 A Post-Discovery Status Conference will be held no more than 30 days after the close of discovery in each case.
-In jury cases, the Post Discovery Status Conference also will serve as a Settlement Conference.
-Prior to that conference, the parties shall meet and confer regarding settlement of the case and, in jury cases, at least three (3) business days prior to the Post-Discovery Status bissoon_external@pawd.uscourts.gov.
+In iury cases, the Post Discovery Status Conference also will serve as a Settlement Conference.
+Prior to that conference, the parties shall meet and confer regarding settlement of the case and, in iury cases, at least three (3) business days prior to the Post-Discovery Status Conference, counsel for every party shall submit a position letter to this Court.2 The position letter shall set forth the following: (a) A brief recitation of the facts; (b) A discussion of your party's strengths and weaknesses; and (c) Your party's settlement posture.
+To ensure candor, the position letters are not to be filed nor shared with opposing counsel, but rather, emailed to: bissoon_external@pawd.uscourts.gov.
+All position letters will be kept bissoon_external@pawd.uscourts.gov.
 All position letters will be kept confidential.